 Even though you may have your own daily schedule or perhaps are referring to the Guide, there are some main FAQ’s and strategies that I want to emphasize about the detox period.
 Perhaps you may not have bought the product or are trying something different so I want this to be helpful.
 Two of the worst aspects of opiate withdrawal are fear and not knowing so hopefully this will be helpful:

-Will I die?: Yes; at some point.
-But, it’s very, very rare for people to die from opiate withdrawal.
+Will I die?
+Yes, but probably not from withdrawal.
+It’s very, very rare for people to die from opiate withdrawal.
 Your chances of mistakenly killing yourself due to opiates are FAR greater if you actually keep taking them as opposed to quitting them.
-If something is obviously wrong like your heart stops or you cannot breathe, get yourself to a hospital!
-But the fact of the matter is that the medical community does not consider opiate withdrawal to be a life threatening event.
+If something is obviously wrong… like your heart stops or you cannot breathe… get yourself to a hospital!
+But the fact of the matter is that the medical community does not consider opiate withdrawal to be a life-threatening event.
 I’m assuming a certain level of common sense be applied to every situation but I would not worry about dying from opiate withdrawal.

 Some Good Detox Strategies To Follow (During the Acute Detox Period)

 1. Stay busy and active as much as you can.